-A marriage gives you automatic access to all the protections granted to spouses under state and local laws.
-State-based marriage rights include:
+A marriage gives you automatic access to all the protections granted to spouses under state and local laws in New York.
+State-based marriage rights in New York include:

 - Insurance benefits.
 Unfortunately, this is a somewhat complicated issue.
 State and municipal employees are entitled to benefits for their same-sex spouses.
 Likewise, any private employer that offers insurance through a state-licensed insurance agency must extend benefits to same-sex spouses on the same terms as to other married couples.
-Many private employers, however, offer “self-funded" health insurance that is not affected by the new law.
+Many private employers, however, offer “self-funded" health insurance that is not affected by the Marriage Equality Act.
 The employers who offer “self-funded" insurance are not required to offer health insurance coverage to same-sex spouses, although they can.
-If your employer denies you spousal coverage, you should ask them to reconsider their position.
-Nothing in state or federal law prohibits them from doing so.
-It is important to note that DOMA penalizes married same-sex spouses by requiring them to pay federal taxes on the value of the benefits they obtain through their spouse’s employer, unlike other married couples.
+Consult your insurance plan's definition of spousal benefit coverage and contact an attorney if you have any questions.

 - Health care and family leave.
 Spouses enjoy special rights to make decisions related to emergency medical care for each other and to visit a spouse who is ill.
 Working spouses will also be entitled to family medical leave and bereavement leave.